joaofilipee/financeapp/README.md

 # Finance App
 Control your finances.
 <br /> <br />
-In this app you can add a financial recipe and remove it, it's value updates every change you do <br />
+In this app you can add a financial income/expense and remove it, it's value updates every change you do <br />
 in the app.